-- Annual programme reports: produced for all programmes in order to review and enhance the provision and to plan ahead; - Independent external examiners: submit reports every year to confirm that a programme has been assessed properly and meets the appropriate academic standards; - Annual student information statistics - Periodic programme reviews: carried out every 4-6 years to review how a programme has developed over time and to make sure that it remains current and up-to-date.
+- Annual programme reports: produced for all programmes in order to review and enhance the provision and to plan ahead; - Independent external examiners: submit reports every year to confirm that a programme has been assessed properly and meets the appropriate academic standards; - Annual student performance, progression and completion statistics - Periodic programme reviews: carried out every 4-6 years to review how a programme has developed over time and to make sure that it remains current and continues to provide a good student experience..

-Improvements are made as necessary to ensure that systems remain effective and rigorous
+Enhancements are made as necessary to ensure that systems remain effective and rigorous.